Infinit3i/Cyber-Yankee-2025/fullflow.md

    ![image](https://github.com/user-attachments/assets/0d3b2d49-fe66-4dcb-80da-51204efebfbc)

    If you do not see the following, its time to troubleshoot.

 Troubleshooting steps:
-   1. Ensure you are using the correct IP addresses and ports in your listeners and exploit arguments
+   1. Use the correct IP addresses and ports in your listeners and exploit arguments
    2. Ensure there is routing to the Palo Management Interface.
    3. Ensure you copied your exploit script over correctly
-   4. If all else fails, find a Sassy Panda SME and pray they have the answers :-)
+   4. Find a Sassy Panda SME and pray they have the answers :-)

 ## Phase 2: Palo Persistence